-'Tommy', he begins, 'do you remember the day you and a couple of your friends were standing outside the shop after school?
-They said they were planning to steal a couple of bars of chocolate, and they told you to come along and help them.
+"Tammy," he begins, "do you remember the day you and a couple of your friends were standing outside the drugstore after school?
+They said they were planning to steal a couple of candy bars, and they told you to come along and help them.
 Immediately Satan sent his angels to work on you.
-They spoke to your mind about the delicious flavour of the chocolate, and your mouth started to water, didn't it?
-They told you that you could prove how much smarter you were than the shopkeeper, and suggested that this would be your only chance all day to do something really exciting."
+They spoke to your mind about the delicious flavor of the candy bars, and your mouth started to water, didn't it?
+They told you that you could prove how much smarter you were than the storekeeper, and suggested that this would be your only chance all day to do something really exciting."